 How Old Is Too Old for Plastic Surgery?

-Simply put, it’s natural for people who are older to think about having some work done.
-But if you’re over the age of 65, it’s important to keep some vital information in mind to ensure that you’re doing it for all the right reasons.
+Simply put, it’s natural for people who are older to think about having plastic surgery.
+But if you’re over the age of 65, it’s important to keep some vital information in mind to ensure that you’re doing plastic surgery for all the right reasons.

 Why Age Matters?

-Researchers examined the effects of procedures on these patients in comparison to younger patients and found that there were no discernably increased risks of suffering complications in the older group.
-In fact, they assessed that the odds of experiencing any type of side effect was approximately the same.
+Researchers examined the effects of plastic surgery on these patients in comparison to younger ones and found that there were no increased risks of suffering complications in the older group.
+In fact, they assessed that the odds of experiencing any type of side effect after plastic surgery was approximately the same.
 The only exception was among the group ages 65 and over who underwent tummy tuck procedures.
-Those individuals were more likely to develop complications in comparison to younger patients.
+Those older tummy tuck patients were more likely to develop complications in comparison to younger patients.

 Other Important Factors

-By contrast, younger patients might not be as swayed by their own personal motivations.
+By contrast, younger patients might not be as swayed by their own personal motivations when it comes to considering cosmetic procedures.
 Exterior factors, like social media influences and societal pressures, could play more integral roles in drawing patients of that age group to cosmetic surgery.
 While there may be legitimate reasons to see a plastic surgeon, in many cases there’s a desire to attain results based on images presented in the media and by friends and celebrities.

 Healthier ideals often lead to healthier outcomes, especially because it often takes time for the so-called “dream body” to actually develop — in some cases, months may pass before the surgical site “settles” into what the person expected of it.